Myer Feldman: Military service

 Feldman, who had married classmate Silva "Jackie" Moskovitz in 1941, joined the armed forces in 1942, serving in the Army Air Force.
 Following the end of hostilities he was discharged and worked for the Securities and Exchange Commission from 1946 until 1954 as executive assistant to the chairman, and then from 1955 until 1957 he worked for the Senate Banking and Currency Committee.
 Here he met Ted Sorensen, who was then working with Kennedy.

 Under Kennedy

 Feldman joined the Kennedy campaign in 1958 as a legislative assistant.
 Kennedy "gleefully assigned the city boy to agricultural issues" and often greeted Feldman with "Mike, how are the crops?".
 He also gathered information on Richard Nixon, who was running against Kennedy.
 He would serve in this capacity until 1961, whereupon he became Deputy Special Counsel to the President.
 He became a speechwriter and legal advisor on trade legislation.
 He assisted Kennedy in countering critique of his Roman Catholic background by finding "Irish-sounding names of Texans who had died at the Alamo for Kennedy to use in the speech" as well as prepping the President for televised interviews.
 Feldman also became close with the Kennedy family, particularly Eunice Kennedy Shriver.

+If Mike ever turned dishonest, we could all go to jail.